All posts

 What the AI Never Touches

-Some components have a hard wall between them and any language model:
+Some components have a hard wall between them and any language model.

 Cross-pattern detection.
-When the engine finds that your Tax score and your Entity score create a tension (say, tax residency in one country but entity registration in another), that pattern is detected by rule, not by AI inference.
-The AI describes the pattern once the rules have surfaced it.
+When the engine finds that your Tax score and Entity score create a tension โ€” tax residency in one country but entity registration in another โ€” that pattern is detected by rule, not AI.
+The AI only describes the pattern after the rules have already surfaced it.

 Why Not Just Use Templates for Everything?

-The operating principle: determinism in analysis, intelligence in expression.
+Determinism in analysis, intelligence in expression.

 The Cost of This Architecture